-In order for intermittent wind and solar energy to be effectively marketed there must be an interruptible electricity rate.
-Thus far the Ontario government has implemented smart electricity meters but has failed to implement distinct uninterruptible and interruptible electricity rates.
+In order for intermittent wind and solar energy to be effectively marketed without incentives there must be an interruptible electricity rate.
+In Canada the Ontario government has implemented smart electricity meters but has failed to implement distinct uninterruptible and interruptible electricity rates.

 Canada has a population of about 35 million people and a land area of about 9 million km^2.
 Canada is divided into provinces and territories.
 Ontario is the largest Canadian province with a population of about 13.5 million people.
 During the last half century the population of Canada has doubled, primarily due to immigration.
 The Canadian female fertility rate is insufficient to maintain the population.

 The Canadian average population density of about 3.6 persons / km^2 is misleading.
 Over 80% or the Canadian population lives on less than 20% of the land area.
 In rural Canada the average population density is less than 0.7 persons / km^2.
 A typical farm occupies about 4 km^2.
 The average per capita energy consumption in Canada is much larger than that of European countries, particularly in the rural transportation sector.